mathter/generated.github.io/docs/index.markdown

 ```

 #### Recursion
-That will happen if there is a recursion in the object structure?
+What will happen if there is a recursion in the object structure?
 ```java
 class WithRecursion {
     private WithRecursion parent;